 - Cardiovascular disease, such as heart and artery disease, is caused by a combination of lifestyle factors and non-modifiable risk factors.

-- Lifestyle factors which can contribute to cardiovascular health or disease are known as modifiable risk factors.
-Modifiable risk factors include physical activity levels, dietary choices, stress levels, blood cholesterol, blood pressure, intake or exposure to smoke, blood sugar levels and sleep quality.
+- Lifestyle factors that can contribute to cardiovascular health or disease are known as modifiable risk factors.
+Modifiable risk factors include physical activity levels, dietary choices, stress levels, blood cholesterol, blood pressure, intake or exposure to smoke, blood sugar levels, and sleep quality.

 Modifiable risk factors